 2 x 180 # CQR Anchors, 300' of 5/8" chain, "Ideal" Hydraulic Windlass (rebuilt in 2008),

-Aft deck The covered cockpit measures approximately 10x12 feet and is suitable for dining eight in comfort.
+Aft deck: The covered cockpit measures approximately 10x12 feet and is suitable for dining eight in comfort.
 With the hard top above, this area provides protection from sun or rain.
-With a three-sided soft enclosure can provide full protection enclosed or be wide open to catch the breeze.
+A three-sided soft enclosure can provide full protection when installed and in place.

 Findings and recommendations: